akshitagupta04/academic-projects/helper-robo/README.md

 ---

+## Current Validation 2026
+To demonstrate the working functionality of this 2020 academic project, I recently tested the original hardware and code:

+- **Video Demonstration:** Bluetooth-controlled chassis movement and sensor data monitor
+- **Sensor Verification:** Gas and ultrasonic sensor outputs
+- **Hardware Functionality:** Complete system operational check

+*These 2026 validations confirm the functionality of the original 2020 design and implementation.*

+---

 ## System Design and Testing
-Documentation, including schematic captures, testing images and block diagram in [System Design and Testing](/helper-robo/system-design-and-testing/)
+Documentation, including schematic captures, testing images, serial monitor outputs, project videos and block diagram in [System Design and Testing](/helper-robo/system-design-and-testing/)

 ---

 ## Future Enhancement:
 While the initial design utilised a Bluetooth module, which limits operational range.
 This project has inspired potential improvements, such as adapting it into a radar-based drone for broader applications.

+Other future enhancements can be as:
 - Detection of chemicals and toxicants in rivers also for reduction of water pollution.
 - Detection of chemicals in human body with Human Area Networking Technology.